asonganyi/blockoptions/whitepaper/whitepaper.md

- 4. In 2 minutes + a few block time later, Oraclize callback trading smart contract with expiry price, traders get e.g. 175% of trading amount as reward by trading smart contract if win or 1 gwei if lost.
+ 4. In 2 minutes + a few block time later, Oraclize callback trading smart contract with expiry price, traders get e.g. 175% of trading amount as reward by trading smart contract if they win or 1 gwei if lost.

 ![enter image description here](http://i.imgur.com/EOfZkaI.jpg)